praneethsattavaram/Stock_Dashboard/README.md

 # Stock_Dashboard
-Stock Dashboard Using Streamlit in Pyhton
+Stock Dashboard Using Streamlit in Python

 README file for the provided code: